Beauty and the Beast (musical): Recordings

 The Original Broadway Cast Recording was released on April 26, 1994.
 The CD included Susan Egan as Belle, Terrence Mann as Beast, Burke Moses as Gaston, Gary Beach as Lumière, Tom Bosley as Maurice, Anna McNeeley as Madame de la Grande Bouche and Beth Fowler as Mrs. Potts.
 The album was certified gold by the RIAA on December 7, 2000.

 The Original Australian Cast Recording was released in 1995.
 The principal cast included Rachael Beck as Belle, Michael Cormick as Beast, Hugh Jackman as Gaston, Ernie Bourne as Maurice, Toni Lamond as Madame de la Grande Bouche, Grant Smith as Lumière, Robyn Arthur as Mrs. Potts and Bert Newton as Cogsworth.

 The Original Vienna Cast Recording was released in 1996.
 The principal cast included Ethan Freeman as Beast, Caroline Vasicek as Belle, Kevin Tarte as Gaston, Viktor Gernot as Lumière, Ann Mandrella as Babette, and Rosita Mewis as Mrs. Potts.

 The Original London Cast Recording was released in 1997.
 The principal cast included Julie-Alanah Brighten as Belle, Alasdair Harvey as Beast, Burke Moses as Gaston, Derek Griffiths as Lumière and Mary Millar as Mrs. Potts.

 The Original Stuttgart Cast Recording was released in 1998.
 The principal cast included Uwe Kroger as Beast and Leah Delos Santos as Belle and Ann Mandrella as Babette.

 The Original Madrid Cast Recording was released in 1999.
 The principal cast included Xenia Reguant as Belle, Carlos Marín as Beast, Lisardo Guarinos as Gaston, Víctor Ullate Roche as LeFou, Germán Torres as Lumière, David Venancio Muro as Cogsworth and Kirby Navarro as Mrs. Potts.
 A second cast recording for the new production was released in May 2008, starring Julia Möller as Belle, David Ordinas as Beast, Pablo Puyol as Gaston, Raúl Peña as LeFou, Armando Pita as Lumière, Esteban Oliver as Cogsworth and Angels Jiménez as Mrs. Potts.

 The Original Dutch Cast Recording was released in 2005.
 The principal cast included Chantal Janzen as Belle, Stanley Burleson as Beast, René van Kooten as Gaston, Carlo Boszhard as Lumière, Ger Otte as Tickens (Cogsworth) and Mariska van Kolck as Mrs. Potts.

-Junior version

-A "junior" version of the musical for middle students was published by Music Theatre International, who also owns the rights for the full length version, aptly titled Beauty and the Beast Jr. This version only included a selected number of the songs, including "Belle", "Belle (Reprise)", "Home", "Home (Reprise)", "Gaston", "Gaston (Reprise)", "Be Our Guest", "Something There", "Human Again", "Beauty and the Beast", "The Mob Song", "Home (Reprise II)", and "Beauty and the Beast (Reprise)".
-Also in "Belle (Reprise)", The Silly Girls sing Belle's part in the beginning of the song instead of Belle having to sing the whole song.
-Also in "Something There", Madame de la Grande Bouche and Babette sing as well.